Contents

 Defective Copper-to-Edge Clearance

 Copper has excellent conductive properties.
-However, it is usually coated with other materials because it’s easily susceptible to corrosion and wears.
+However, it is usually coated with other materials because it’s easily susceptible to corrosion and wear.

 However, during trimming, the coating on a copper fitting that’s close to the edge might be shaved off.
 It can result in numerous defects in the PBC electronic.
 This exposure can even lead to electric